 |Reason to Try||Can your civilization survive through four Medieval eras?
 Age of Empires II tasks players with leading their nation through 1,000 years, all the while upgrading their buildings and units to keep up with their opponents.|

 Age of Empires II spices things up thanks to its four separate ages, covering 1,000 years in world history and across the Dark Age, Feudal Age, Castle Age, and Imperial Age.
-Players build towns which can be upgraded over the years as new ages dawn.
-This makes Age of Empire II pretty complicated: While the game uses mechanics that are initially easy, the game's tactical and strategic endgame involve maintaining your economy and planning for technological progression.
+Players build towns that can be upgraded over the years as new ages dawn.
+This makes Age of Empire II pretty complicated: While the game uses initially easy mechanics, the game’s tactical and strategic endgame involves maintaining your economy and planning for technological progression.

-If you're interested in playing Age of Empires II, we recommend picking up the game's HD edition from Steam, which offers support for modern operating systems as well as ranked multiplayer online play.
+If you’re interested in playing Age of Empires II, we recommend picking up the game’s Definitive Edition from Steam, which offers support for modern operating systems as well as ranked multiplayer online play.

 Best Overall RTS Game: Starcraft II: Wings of Liberty

 |Where to Download||Official website|